someparty/someparty/source/articles/2020-01-26-killer-on-the-loose.html.markdown

 East Coast indie-rock mainstay [Joel Plaskett](http://joelplaskett.com/) will release *44*, a sprawling quadruple album, on April 17.
 Billed as the spiritual successor to 2018's similarly massive *Three*, the new set will be split into four 11-song chapters, titled *41: Carried Away*, *42: Just Passing Through*, *43: If There's Another Road*, and *44: The Window Inn*.
 Plaskett recorded these songs over the past four years in several studios across North America, with 33 different players collaborating on the material in total.
 The announcement landed alongside the single "Head over Heels into Heaven," co-written by Plaskett and his Dartmouth prodigé [Mo Kenney](http://mokenney.com/).
 It features drummer Dave Marsh and bassist Chris Pennell of The Emergency, with Jeff Miller co-directing the video promoting the tune.

-In a statement, the Halifax-based singer/songwriter commented:
+In a statement, the Halifax-based singer-songwriter commented:

 > "Making a record has always felt to me like trying to put a frame around a group of songs.
 In going through my songs from the last four years, it dawned on me that I'd need more than one frame to contain what I've been writing about.
 Hence four panes within a frame, four records in one box.
 Synchronicity and numbers have always been a fascination, and I saw this project as an opportunity to create something to mark my 44th year on this mystifying planet."